deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   You can manually enter lower power modes by clicking and rotating counter-clockwise.<br>
   The sequence would be [run/boost mode]->[standby mode]->[sleep mode].<br>
   If button wake is enabled, any encoder activity will resume normal mode.
 Othwerwise only the display brightness will be restored.<br>
   To wake up you can make a click (If button wake is enabled) or move the handle (If shake wake is enabled or in stand mode).<br>
+- **Boost mode**<br>
+  Rotate the encoder to show up the setpoint adjustment and click within 1 second to trigger boost mode.<br>
+  Clicking or rotating the encoder will return to normal mode.<br>
 - **Tip selection**<br>
   Click and rotate clockwise to show the tip selection.
+The bottom left corner will be highlighted.<br>
-  Click again to return, long-click enter the tip settings menu.<br>
+  Rotate to change the selected tip, click again to return, or long-click enter the tip settings.<br>
-  In any case, it will return to normal mode after 5 seconds of inactivity.<br>
+  It will return to normal mode after 5 seconds of inactivity.<br>
 - **System menu**<br>
   A long click will enter the system menu (Except while in tip selection/setpoint adjustment).<br>